ClarkAllen1556/urban_conversion/README.md

 pnpm run build
 ```

 The application bundle will be output to the `dist/` directory.
-This bundle can then be served to any static hosting service.
+This can then be served with any static hosting service.

 ## Project Details